 This page will tell you all you need to know about how to claim Mega Millions prizes.
 One of the most important rules to remember is that if you buy your tickets from a licensed retailer, you can only claim your winnings from the same state you bought your entry in.
 However, you do not have to be a resident of that state to be eligible for a Mega Millions prize - nor do you even need to be a U.S. citizen.

-Take a look at the rules below to find out how to claim Mega Millions prizes in all the different participating states, as well as online.
+Take a look at the rules below to find out how to claim Mega Millions prizes, including the jackpot, in all the different participating states, as well as online.

 What to do With a Winning Ticket

 If you choose your Mega Millions numbers online, you'll be automatically notified of any win – and your winnings will be paid directly into your account.

 If you play via a retailer, make sure to sign the back of your ticket.
 Whether you win the jackpot or a smaller prize, it will help to prove the ticket belongs to you in the event that you lose it or someone else attempts to claim your winnings.
 It’s also a good idea to store any winning tickets in a safe place, until you’re ready to come forward and claim.

 The method for claiming a prize can vary from state to state and will depend on how much you have won.
 The following is a general guide to how to claim prizes, but be sure to check the rules in your state before attempting to claim.
 You can find out more by selecting your state on the Participating States page.

 If you win a prize of under $600, you should be able to claim your winnings from a licensed retailer in the state where you bought your ticket.
 Certain stores, though, may have a policy against paying out certain sizes of lottery prize, or may not carry enough cash to fulfil your request.
 In the event of a store not being able to pay out, you could take your ticket to another store, visit your local lottery office, or post your ticket to your state lottery in order to claim your winnings by mail.